King Philip's War: Population

 The population of New England colonists totaled about 65,000 people.
 They lived in 110 towns, of which 64 were in the Massachusetts Bay colony, which then included the southwestern portion of Maine and southern New Hampshire until 1679.
-The towns had about 16,000 men of military age who were almost all part of the militia, as universal training was prevalent in all colonial New England towns.
+About half these towns participated in the war.
+The towns had about 13,000 men of military age.
+Universal training was prevalent in all colonial New England towns for these men, barring clergy and those with disabilities.
 Many towns had built strong garrison houses for defense, and others had stockades enclosing most of the houses.
 All of these were strengthened as the war progressed.
 Some poorly populated towns were abandoned if they did not have enough men to defend them.

 Each town had local militias based on all eligible men who had to supply their own arms.
 Only those who were too old, too young, disabled, or clergy were excused from military service.
 The militias were usually only minimally trained and initially did relatively poorly against the warring Natives, until more effective training and tactics could be devised.
-Joint forces of militia volunteers and volunteer Native allies were found to be the most effective.
-The Native allies of the colonists numbered about 1,000 from the Mohegans and Praying Indians, with about 200 warriors.
+Joint forces of militia volunteers and volunteer indigenous allies were found to be the most effective.
+The indigenous allies of the colonists numbered about 1,000 from the Mohegans and Praying Indians, with about 200 warriors.

-By 1676, the regional Native population had decreased to about 10,000 (exact numbers are unavailable), largely because of epidemics.
+By 1676, the regional indigenous population had decreased to about 10,000 (exact numbers are unavailable) largely because of epidemics.
 These included about 4,000 Narragansetts of western Rhode Island and eastern Connecticut, 2,400 Nipmucs of central and western Massachusetts, and 2,400 combined in the Massachusett and Pawtucket tribes living around Massachusetts Bay and extending northwest to Maine.
 The Wampanoags and Pokanokets of Plymouth and eastern Rhode Island are thought to have numbered fewer than 1,000.
-About one in four were considered to be warriors.
+About one in five were considered to be warriors.
 By then, the Natives had almost universally adopted steel knives, tomahawks, and flintlock muskets as their weapons.
 The various tribes had no common government.
 They had distinct cultures and often warred among themselves, although they all spoke related languages from the Algonquian family.